arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/the-learning-outcomes-hidden-inside-curriculum-goals/the-skills-involved-in-learning-to-write/learning-to-print-write-and-type.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Learning to print, write, and type
+title: 'Learning to print, write, and type '
-"
-nav_order: Learningtoprintwriteandtype
-has_children: false
 ---
 # Learning to print, write, and type